RichardORCL/OCI-OpenShift-Floating-EgressIP/README.md

 The amount of VNICs attached to a compute instance (worker node) is tied to the size of the Compute instance: https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#vm-standard

+If you want to connect to multiple VLANs, keep this limit in mind.
+There is no restriction to how many EgressIPs you can use within a VLAN.